 So you’re getting people to subscribe to your emails with great offers!

 But you’re not really driving sales with your big email list.

 Odds are, you're not getting those emails opened or interacted with.

-How do you help assure your emails get the attention of your audience?
+How do you help assure your emails get opened, read, and engaged with by your audience?

 You need to track the percentage of recipients that open and interact with your emails.

 Woah woah.
 I know many people read that and thought, “That sounds like a ton to do.” or “That sounds complex.”